paulmouzas/paulmouzas.github.io/_posts/2014-12-31-implementing-a-hash-table.md

 So what magic is working under the hood?
 Well, we could analyze the source code for dict.
 But it would be much easier to implement a our own simple dict using Python to get a rough idea of how hashmaps work.
 This will be a very rudimentary hash table that will only be able to hold so many key, value pairs before becoming a very inefficient data structure.
 But the purpose is just to learn on a basic level how hash tables operate.

 So that we don't step on Python's dict keyword, instead of calling this a dict, let's call it hashMap.
 Let's start by creating a nested list.
-This list has will have 256 empty lists inside of it.
+This list will have 256 empty lists inside of it.
 Let's call these empty list buckets.

 {% highlight python %}